diegoroccia/salt-vagrant/README.md

 ### to spin up the VMs

 ```
-vagrant up
+vagrant up [--provider=<provider>]
 ```

-this will spin up all the VM. install salt, accept the keys, and run highstate on all the minions
+this will spin up all the VM. install salt, accept the keys and expose salt-api on port 8000 on the host.

 ### to connect to a node